 Is Protein Powder Good For You?

 This is a complicated question.
-Sure, there are protein powders on the market that aren't good for you—maybe they're packed with extra sugar, or don't contain as much protein as they claim.
-But there are also more high-quality proteins available today than ever before.
+Sure, there are powders on the market that aren't good for you—maybe they're packed with extra sugar, or don't contain as much of their namesake as they claim.
+But there are also more high-quality products available today than ever before.
 Especially if you've been consuming a lower-than-optimal amount of protein, the simple addition of an extra shake or two a day could be just the thing to help you see positive changes in your body, your overall fitness level, and your ability to achieve athletic or physique goals.